rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 ## Overview

 Voting in the U.S. in a singular endeavor.
 All democracies conduct elections in some fashion, but few if any face the complexity of implementation that American election administrators do.
 While the public conception of elections is of events that happen only every few years, in fact they occur continually in different formats.
 Elections are also fixed events that follow prescriptive deadlines to allow all voters to participate, and impose unique operational burdens on hiring and preparedness [^1].
 US elections in particular are incredibly complex, spanning a variety of voting methods, districts, contest options, tally methods, and governing regulations as well as operational procedures and operating environments [^2].
-Election administrators face asymmetric threats from geopolitical actors [^3] and heightened polarization [^4], scrutiny [^5] and threat environments [^6] domestically and within their districts.
+Election administrators face asymmetric threats from geopolitical actors [^3] and heightened polarization [^4], scrutiny [^5] and threat environments [^6] domestically.
 They perform elections with limited budgets [^7], a universal service obligation [^8] and a public that expects accurate results immediately upon completion [^9].

 There is no perfect voting method that accommodates all voters and satisfies the unique security requirements of elections, either.
 Each method imposes tradeoffs and costs.